-Some of the effects of diet on psoriasis may also be associated with weight.
-Having overweight or obesity is considered a risk factor for psoriasis.
+Some of the effects of diet on psoriasis may also have associations with weight.
+Being overweight or having obesity is considered a risk factor for psoriasis.

-Widespread inflammation triggers many of the symptoms of COVID-19, particularly severe forms of the disease, and small studies suggest that this inflammation
+Widespread inflammation triggers many symptoms of COVID-19, particularly severe forms of the disease, and small studies suggest that this inflammation

 However, although treatment of psoriasis often involves the use of immunosuppressive drugs, studies have found no additional risk for the

 A study of more than 1,300 people in Turkey found that biologic psoriasis treatment was not a risk factor for COVID-19 or severe disease, reporting that

 Below are several frequently asked questions relating to psoriasis and the immune system.